microshift-io/microshift-documentation/README.md

 ## Thank you

-MicroShift thrives on community participation, and we appreciate your contributions to our website and our documentation!
+MicroShift welcomes community participation, and we appreciate your contributions to [MicroShift](https://github.com/redhat-et/microshift) and to our documentation!

 ## Images used on this site